thwalan293-glitch/South-Africa-Unemployment-Analysis/README.md

 # South-Africa-Unemployment-Power BI-Analysis
-Interactive Power BI dashboard analyzing unemployment trends in South Africa by gender, race, and geography type using Statssa quartely labour force survey 2026 data.
+Interactive Power BI dashboard analyzing unemployment trends in South Africa by gender, race, and geography type using Statistics South Africa quartely labour force survey 2026 data.

 ## The analysis focuses on:
 - Unemployment by gender